 What kind of buttercream frosting do you recommend?

 We have a great recipe right here!
 It’s a no-brainer.
 You can also use store-bought frosting, of course, but homemade always tastes better, don’t you think?

 We always love sharing recipes that are variations on a well-known treat, and our cake popsicles are no exception.
-In the comments below, please let us know how you enjoyed your cakesicles!
-(Or if you had trouble making them because we can probably help.)
+Did you change up the shapes like we did for Valentine’s Day and Easter?
 We’d love to hear from you, as always.

 It’s always a good time for cake, you know?
 Always.
 And so if you’re in the mood to make more cake, try these recipes of ours: